MICA-MNI/micapipe/docs/pages/02.flairproc/index.rst

         - Bias field correction weighted by white matter
         - Get the mode for each tissue: GM and WM
         - Normalize intensities by peak of WM (mode).
 This normalization will center the peak of the WM mode intensity at ZERO.
-        - Brains mask of the normalized flair
+        - Brain mask of the normalized flair
         - Registration of flair to `nativepro`
         - Map flair midthickness to fsLR-32k, fsLR-5k and fsaverage5